enhala/eslint-plugin-tsvue/README.md

 An `eslint` plugin companion to Vue, TypeScript, and Babel. `@enhala/eslint-plugin-tsvue` allows having Vue 3 or Vue 2.7 Single File Components with `setup` and `lang="ts"`, i.e. Options API, Composition API, all at the same time, mixed and matched, in one repository, and enables proper linting of all types of Components.

-Enabling the plugin in ESLint, converts on the background SFCs with `lang="ts"` filenames to `.tsvue` extension, which then allows to define custom parsers.
+Enabling the plugin for ESLint, converts in the background SFCs with `lang="ts"` filenames to `.tsvue` extension, which then allows defining custom parsers.
 Note: the actual files don't change in any way, this is just for ESLint and further parsing within ESLint.

 _Inspired by [mjeanroy/eslint-plugin-tsvue-sample](https://github.com/mjeanroy/eslint-plugin-tsvue-sample)._